GST Invoices and Taxpayer Information

 To receive an updated tax invoice, update your business taxpayer information by heading to the Receipt section in your Square Dashboard.
 After editing your information and clicking Save, the Tax Invoices section should automatically update.
 You can confirm this by downloading an invoice.

 How do I receive a corrected tax invoice for a prior tax year?

 If you are signing up for a Square account as a business or a company, you must use the true and accurate name of your business or company and supply the correct details of its Australian Business Number (ABN) or Australian Company Number (ACN).
-This name will appear on your customers’ credit or debit card statement for all payments you accept.
+This name will appear on your customer's credit or debit card statements for all payments you accept.